-In celebration of Womens History Month and International Womens Day, read a book to learn about women past and present.
-Written by women about women, learn about mountain climbers, aviators, wartime journalists and more in this guide of the best books by women about women.
+For Womens History Month and International Womens Day, grab a book and learn about women past and present.
+Written by women about women, learn about history makers, pioneers, explorers and more in this guide of the best books by women about women.

 Books about Female Explorers